Strindberg in his study/office. Photo by Axel Malmström - Digitala stadsmuseet. (CC BY-SA 4.0)

 💡 Summary

-Visit August Strindberg’s home in Stockholm, also known as the Strindberg Museum.
-This remarkable museum preserves and showcases the life and works of the renowned Swedish playwright, novelist, and painter August Strindberg (1849–1922).
+Visit August Strindberg’s former home in Stockholm, today known as the Strindberg Museum.
+This remarkable museum preserves the life and works of August Strindberg (1849–1922)—Sweden’s most famous playwright, novelist, and painter.

 August Strindberg’s home in Stockholm